Every individual aspiring to self-sufficiency should have access to a safe, secure, affordable home.

 Community support matters.
 Hundreds of volunteers annually support agency activities - in roles ranging from governance to property clean-up and rocking babies.
 Housing Hope puts on local events each year, including Stone Soup, the agency's major fundraiser, to support operations through sponsorships and individual gifts.

 Take a tour!
 Learn more about Housing Hope by taking a tour of our main campus in Everett, or visiting developments in the north or east county.
-Contact Alex at firstname.lastname@example.org
+Contact Nikki at firstname.lastname@example.org

 Videos.
 Click the images below to learn more about our programs from past and present participants.